Shipping unites to create $1M target emergency relief fund in response to COVID-19 seafarer crisis

 “We have all been shocked by the images and stories coming from India and our hearts go out to the people of India and those from India working around the world who are suffering from the impact of this pandemic.
 It often takes a crisis to bring people together and this is no different.
 The fact that seafarer charities have come together signifies the scale of the challenge before us in the short term and looking further ahead.

 “I am calling on shipowners and all those engaged in the maritime sector to support this initiative and consider increasing your contribution to seafarer charities at this time.
-When faced with significant challenges that maritime community always come together – this is what we do.”
+When faced with significant challenges the maritime community always come together – this is what we do.”

 Speaking on behalf of the newly established relief fund, Catherine Spencer, Chief Executive of The Seafarers’ Charity, commented: